Welcome to the Library & Study Centre

 Please click on the'Reading Lists' page to see these.

-- Accelerated Reader is a reading programme which is used by the English Dept and supported by the Library.
+- Accelerated Reader is a reading programme which is used by the English department and supported by the library.

 Please click on the sidebar to read about this in more detail.

-The group meets every Tuesday lunchtime 1.15pm to 1.45pm upstairs in the Library to just enjoy writing and letting our imaginations take flight.
+- The group meets every Tuesday lunchtime 1.10pm to 1.55pm upstairs in the library to just enjoy writing and letting our imaginations take flight.
 Everyone from any year is welcome.

 Writer in Residence